saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 categories: Infrastructure as Code
 ---

-I chose terraform as a provider because:
+I see infrastructure as engineering and not just operations.
+We made changes, add or delete modules, and not just maintaining them or keeping things running.
+Hence, I am pro Infrastructure as Code.
+Terraform is a great tool for Infrastructure engineering.
+Moreover,
 - I like programing rather than click though UI!
 - I want to minimize my work if I have to change the host (i.e. move from AWS to Azure, etc)
 - I see the graph dependencies
 - I want to encourage my team members who are not keen on "DevOpsy" work, to see how easy it is to use Infrastructure as Code

 In this tutorial, we'll build a very basic infrastructure to host TeamCity on AWS, using terraform.
 Some familiarity with AWS, TeamCity and programing knowledge is required, this is not an AWS tutorial.
+This tutorial provides a very basic hosting, if you need a more sophisticated setup, this is a good starting point for you, then you can add your specific infrastructure requirements.
+ELBs, high availability, zero downtime, disaster recovery, IP range limitation etc, are out of scope for this tutorial.

 #### Prerequisites:
 - Good understanding of AWS: We won't be focusing on AWS UI and how to set things up via click-through.
 Although, I will show you how to navigate AWS to visually see your changes.